Formal Ball

 • No obscene graphics, including 'parody' images, are permitted on any item of clothing.

-• Decisions made by formal staff are final.
+• Dress code decisions made by formal staff are final.

 INformal Dance